 On the shores of the great Lake Ontario lies Prince Edward County, an area known for its wineries, culinary offerings, and the sandy dunes of Sandbanks Provincial Park.

 Just a stone’s throw from Toronto, Ottawa, and Montreal, Prince Edward County is well appointed for short reprieves from city life.
 Home to spas, lavender fields, a burgeoning music and theatre scene, and Hamptons-esque beaches, relaxation comes second nature here.
-With unobstructed views of the beautiful Bay of Quinte and its famed sunsets, this three-bedroom homemarries nature with modernity, expressed in the crisp lines of its high-end finishes, floor-to-ceiling windows in the master wing, and outdoor terrace.
+With unobstructed views of the breathtaking waterways of Bay of Quinte and its famed sunsets, this four-bedroom home marries nature with modernity, expressed in the architecturally designed opening living spaces, floor-to-ceiling windows, and expansive deck and patios.

 While Mont-Tremblant has earned its reputation as a ski resort, the surrounding area plays host to plenty of year-round activities.